paulrougieux/eu_cbm_hat/docs/harvest_allocation_specification.md

 ## Historical period

 The HAT mechanisms only apply to the `simulation_period`.
-In the `historical_period` all disturbances are predetermined in the repository `libcbm_data` and none are generated dynamically.
+In the `historical_period` all disturbances are predetermined in the repository `eu_cbm_data` and none are generated dynamically.

 NB: The variable `sim_base_year` must remain flexible.
 It is defined in `country.py`.